zephir-lang/zephir-docs/en/language.rst

 Basic Syntax
 ============
-In this chapter, we’ll discuss organization of files and namespaces, variable declarations, miscellaneous syntax conventions, and a few other concepts.
+In this chapter, we’ll discuss the organization of files and namespaces, variable declarations, miscellaneous syntax conventions, and a few other concepts.

 Organizing Code in Files and Namespaces